10AMA Picture-Perfect Start

 Afterwards, we stopped and got some fudge from the fudge shop that is right in the museum.
 I am not going to lie the fudge was DELICIOUS!
 HOLY COW!

-We then headed over to the Luray Valley Museum.
+We then headed over to the Luray Valley Museum to begin exploring the Shenandoah Heritage Village.
 They had a bible from the 1500s (Kellen asked if I was older than that because apparently he thinks I’m the oldest person on the planet) and a dog-powered butter churn!

 We met Mr. Fey the Blacksmith and watched him make a keychain.
 The boys practically did backflips when he gave it to us.